erezcoh4/SIDIS_at_BAND/README.md

 1. Updated kinematical cut on W>2.5 instead of W>2 to match untagged data to the tagged one in *BANDcutValues.csv* and in the python method *apply_Kinematical_cuts()* and corrected to read *BANDcutValues.csv* instead of the wrong file *cutValues.csv*

+2. Replaced "inclusive" files with "sidisdvcs" files as the original "raw" data files for this analysis

+    Until today we used the inclusive train files for RGB SIDIS analysis, from the directory.
+    */volatile/clas12/rg-b/production/recon/spring2019/torus-1/pass1/v0/dst/train_20200610/inc/*
+    On July-21, 2022 the inclusive train files that we were using for RGB SIDIS analysis were deleted.
+    Florian:  volatile is just storage which from time to time clears old files which are not used.
+    The file system has no backup so the files are lost for now.
+    Also I believe these inclusive train files were only generated in the beginning of RGB without any backup.
+    The usual train files are at
+    */cache/clas12/rg-b/production/recon/spring2019/torus-1/pass1/v0/dst/train*
+    These have a sidisdvcs skim
+    However, we need first to get all files from long term storage mss back to cache via "jcache" command

-2. Added transverse (pT) and longitudinal (pL) pion momentum with respect to the virtual photon as outputs in *SIDISc12rSkimmer.C*
+3. Added transverse (pT) and longitudinal (pL) pion momentum with respect to the virtual photon as outputs in *SIDISc12rSkimmer.C*